smuellerDD/leancrypto/README.fips.md

 * ML-KEM

-* hybrid ML-KEM - only the ML-KEM key pair generation
+* composite ML-KEM - only the ML-KEM key pair generation

 * ML-DSA

-* hybrid ML-DSA - only the ML-DSA key pair generation
+* composite ML-DSA - only the ML-DSA key pair generation

 * SLH-DSA